lloydkevin/hugo-wd/content/post/2007-01-18-linkmania-january-18-2007.md

   - General

 ---
 First off, let me apologize for the many weeks of no posts.
-I&#8217;ll give you some more information later, but basically I got a new job (yaaaaay) and I had to move about 150 miles to search for apartments and all the stuff that goes with it.
-That, coupled with no internet connection and being dead broke didn&#8217;t leave much time to get on the internet.
+I'll give you some more information later, but basically I got a new job (yaaaaay) and I had to move about 150 miles to search for apartments and all the stuff that goes with it.
+That, coupled with no internet connection and being dead broke didn't leave much time to get on the internet.

-  * It&#8217;s no secret that Firebug is a great tool, but did you know that you can do [AJAX Debugging with Firebug][1]?
+  * It's no secret that Firebug is a great tool, but did you know that you can do [AJAX Debugging with Firebug][1]?
   * Fact or fiction: [Safari for Windows][2] by Apple?
 It would be fun if it were true though.
-I guess we&#8217;ll have to wait and see.
+I guess we'll have to wait and see.
   * Tired of Int32.Parse and need some performance increase for your [string to integer conversion][3]?
-This try this [neat lil&#8217; function][3].
+This try this [neat lil' function][3].
   * Every [magician needs a web site][4].

  [1]: http://www.ddj.com/dept/debug/196802787